awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 ### Job status: FORGET_PARTIALLY_FAILED

-A `FORGET_PARTIALLY_FAILED` status indicates that the job has completed, but that the _forget_ phase was unable to process one or more objects.
+A `FORGET_PARTIALLY_FAILED` status indicates that the job has completed, but that the _forget_ phase encountered some issues while processing one or more objects.

-Each object that was not processed will result in a message on the objects dead letter queue ("DLQ"; see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event in the job event history containing error information.
+Each object that was not correctly processed will result in a message on the objects dead letter queue ("DLQ"; see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event in the job event history containing error information. **Please take the time to read about the error information in the logs to ensure you address all the issues.**

 Verify the following:

+- You don't interact with the Data Lake while a job is running.
+When the system writes a new version of a object, an integrity check is performed to verify nobody altered or deleted the object after reading it.
+If the check fails, an error log will include information about how to take action to prevent data loss.
 - You have granted permissions to the Fargate task IAM role for access to the S3 buckets referenced by your data mappers **and** any AWS KMS keys used to encrypt the data.
 For more information see [Permissions Configuration] in the